youngpark1516/League-of-Legends-meta-analysis/README.md

   frameborder="0"
 ></iframe>

 P-value of 0.407 is obtained, and as 0.407 > 0.05, I fail to reject the null hypothesis.
-This result suggests that our model predicts players with fewer than 4 kills and players with 4 or more kills with similar F1 scores.
+This result suggests that the model predicts players with fewer than 4 kills and players with 4 or more kills with similar F1 scores.
 Therefore, the model appears to be fair and does not show bias based on the specified criteria.